The problem with ‘win at life’ advice.

 This is what your productivity advice is trying to tell you.

-First and foremost, you need to be honest with yourself.
-The most important reason that productivity advice fails, is because you were expecting it to make the task easier.
+First and foremost, productivity advice fails because you were expecting it to make the task easier.

 Admit it.
 You’re looking for an easy out.
 You scour the web for ways to make life easier, and to make hard things, easy things.